AditiSachan/Computer-Science-Projects/README.md

 # Computer-Science-Projects
+A project coded in C focusing on filesystem objects and bitwise operations

 Bytelocker, a rudimentary single-file encryption tool Encryption is the process of converting information into an obscured format, which can (in theory), only be converted back into useful information by an authorized party who knows the encryption process and key.
 Encryption is an incredibly useful tool,